 For more information on both Hope Scholarship and Lifetime Learning Credit regarding eligibility, qualifying expenses, how to figure, claim credit, etc. please review IRS Publication 970. https://www.irs.gov/pub/irs-pdf/p970.pdf

 The IRS does not require the generation of a 1098T form for:

 Yes.
 If you have never consented to receive your 1098T form electronically, you will be automatically redirected between February 1 and January 1 of every year to consent or deny consent to receive your 1098T form electronically.
-To be redirected, login to RU Access, click Make a Payment and enroll in a payment plan > Consents and Agreements.
+To be redirected, login to RU Access, select Registration and Student Services > Make a Payment and enroll in a payment plan > Consents and Agreements.
 On the right-hand side of the page under the box labeled Change Setup, select consents to manage your electronic consent.

 Yes.
 Roosevelt University is an eligible educational institution and is required by law to file 1098T forms to assist taxpayers and the IRS in determining eligibility for the Hope and Lifetime Learning education tax credits.
 1098T forms are filed with the IRS no later than March 31st of each tax year.

 Roosevelt University will report all payments made and scholarships/grants awarded, limited to QTRE, for a given calendar year (January 1 - December 31).

 Account statements are available online by logging into RU ACCESS or you may contact Financial Aid Student Services at 866-421-0935.